Donor Wall Giving Levels

 Death Valley R.O.C.K.S.
 Education Fund

 Since 2008, the R.O.C.K.S.
-(Recreation Outdoors Campaign for Kids through Study) program has brought over 1,000 students to Death Valley National Park for a three-day, education adventure.
+(Recreation Outdoors Campaign for Kids through Study) program has brought over 1,000 students to Death Valley National Park for educational adventure.
 These students get a rigorous environmental education curriculum led by Park Rangers.
-They can see the clear night sky for the first time in their lives, learn about Death Valley's geologic secrets, and participate in exploring the many ways plants and animals have adapted to the desert environment.
+They learn about Death Valley's geologic secrets and participate in exploring the many ways plants and animals have adapted to the desert environment.
 This life-changing experience exposes students to public lands and National Park Service careers.
-The next generation of Death Valley and National Park stewards is counting on you to support learning in Death Valley.
+The next generation of Death Valley and National Park stewards are counting on you to support learning in Death Valley.